branGitfox/Typescript-OPP-Exercices/README.md

 # Typescript OPP Practices
-I implemented some Typescript OPP exercices for leaning typescript.
+I implemented some Typescript OPP exercices for learning typescript.

 ## Those are the exercices i did
 ### `Exercice 1`